How to Command a Higher Fee as an Accountant According to Four Top CPAs

 Remember that even though it will make a huge difference to your bottom line revenue, your clients may barely even notice the increase as long as you continue to provide value.

+Even though automation is making everything cheaper that doesn't mean you.
 Start charging what you're worth and rest assured that your clients will respect you more for it.
 You get what you pay for.